sketchplatform/sketchplatform.github.io/aboutme.md

 ### My Personal Life

-- If I am not working, I tend to volunteer or mentor students over the Summer.

 - I'm not saying that I am a chef or anything, but I find food incredibily sexy and innovative.
 If you ever come over try my sweet "Panna Cotta" for dessert.

+- I love videogames and fitness trackers.
+I'm obsessed with any IoT device that tracks or gamifies my performance.
+One day I would like to make my own Mobile or VR game that incentivizes movement.

+- I find myself spending most weekends playing board games, painting, or exploring new restuarants with my friends.

-- Before my little accident, I was an experienced martial artist in Tae-kwon-do (kickboxing).
+- Before my accident, I was an experienced martial artist in Tae-kwon-do (kickboxing).
 I no longer participate in the sport, but I still incorporate its techniques in my workout regiments.

-- I don't have any time to play video games anymore.
-However, I still follow the latest trends in hardware and design.
+- Currently, I'm trying to learn plate spinning.